tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 I honestly did not believe my eyes when I saw this number.
-It's a greater than 10x performance improvement *and I think there is still room for more* (such as calling that C function to get the metadata instead of doing that inside the JIT).
+It's a greater than 10x performance improvement *and I think there is still room for more* (such as doing the signature/metadata finding inside the JIT instead of calling that C function).

 This is extraordinarily promising.